B.S.E.S. in Exercise Science

 The job outlook within exercise science is projected to grow faster than average from 2016-2026.
 Graduates are needed across educational, fitness, health care, and research settings.

-All students receive hands-on internship or practicum experience before graduation.
-In addition, University of Mississippi students receive volunteer opportunities that provide unique learning experiences beyond the classroom.
+All students receive hands-on internship or practicum experience before graduation and receive volunteer opportunities that provide unique learning experiences beyond the classroom.
 Health Professions advisors connect with students pursuing physical or occupational therapy school.

 B.S.E.S. in Exercise Science Faculty